theo-armour/pages/00-snippets/1-slogan-of-the-day.md

 ## ToMatto

+* 2024-06-02 ~ My brain may be shallow, but my pockets are deep.
+* 2024-06-14 ~ I'm not a leader ~ I am a great individual contributor ~ my dream: great team player
+* 2024-06-27 ~"Why should we subsidize intellectual curiosity?" -Ronald Reagan
 * 2024-05-26 ~ Even if it's not real, deal with it ~ Everything you perceive, how real is it?
 Who knows?
 So, assume it's real
 * 2024-05-26 ~ Apple devices: you don't need to ever open the hood ~ Other devices: you are to open the hood
 * 2024-05-20 ~ young: read in BW ~ older: read in color ~ 16 million colors ~ Pocahontas movie: see the colors of the wind song